-Tanya Augsburg is a humanities-trained, interdisciplinary feminist performance scholar, critic, and curator who can be occasionally persuaded to perform.
-She teaches at San Francisco State University, where she is currently associate professor in the School of Humanities and Liberal Studies in the areas of the Creative Arts and Humanities.
-Dr. Augsburg is additionally vice-president, Relations of the Association for Interdisciplinary Studies (AIS).
+Tanya Augsburg is a humanities-trained, interdisciplinary feminist performance scholar, art writer, and curator who can be occasionally persuaded to perform.
+She teaches at San Francisco State University, where she is Professor in the School of Humanities and Liberal Studies in the areas of Humanities and the Creative Arts.

 Her most recent research examines interdisciplinary and transdisciplinary theory, pedagogy, and assessment.
 Her survey book chapter on the interdisciplinary arts, "Interdisciplinary Arts," was published in the Oxford Handbook of Interdisciplinarity, 2nd Edition (2017).
 Her current projects include completing a book-length manuscript on the interdisciplinary arts and a book-length manuscript on feminist art and performance.
 Her favorite pastime is helping students succeed.